Simply copy and paste the following command line in your terminal to create your first Strapi project.

 And that's completely normal.
 Software engineers traditionally do not like salespeople.
-The article "How Technical BDRs Can Play A Key Role" from Decibel VC also gives additional insights on this topic and I personally am really aligned with their vision.
+The article "How Technical BDRs Can Play A Key Role" from Decibel VC also gives additional insights on this topic, and I am aligned with their vision.

 However, Sales & Engineers can be the best of buddies, and here are our top 3 principles for an effective alignment.

-There is one thing I always enjoyed: spending time with the tech team (and ask countless "Why?" questions), spending "a day in the life" with consultants (even if it meant traveling to Morlaix with Thomas Laporte, an ex-colleague), participating in technical training (I've always asked my managers for free time to attend), testing my skills with practice tests (52% is my latest score at GCP Certified Professional - Cloud Architect)...
+There is one thing I have always enjoyed: spending time with the tech team, spending "a day in the life" with consultants, participating in technical training, and testing my skills with practice tests...

 And, most of all, being hands-on: having a sandbox where I can play!
-Lesson learnt: do not forget to shut down the managed Hadoop cluster, otherwise you'll receive an email from your CTO in the early morning, true story!)
+Lesson learned: do not forget to shut down the managed Hadoop cluster.
+Otherwise, you'll receive an email from your CTO in the early morning, true story!)

-This sort of behavior is fundamental in order to legitimize your recommendations and succeed in convincing your customers to adopt your solution.
+This sort of behavior is fundamental to legitimizing your recommendations and succeeding in convincing your customers to adopt your solution.
 Selling is not the end game.
-It should only be the result of your efforts to position yourself as a trusted advisor and as a product specialist rather than a "sharp knife".
+It should only result from your efforts to position yourself as a trusted advisor and product specialist rather than a "sharp knife".

 Gratefulness comes mostly from two things:

-For the record, when we launched the Content Internationalization feature, my first reflex was to think: "A language is only a variation of a content...
-So we could trick that feature to create custom/fictive languages in order to build workarounds for features such as A/B testing!"
-Yeah, but no. As a salesperson, you should always have the reflex of being creative and solution-oriented, but then never forget to submit your ideas to the Product Team so they can verify them from a technical perspective.
+For the record, when we launched the Content Internationalization feature, my first reflex was to think: "A language is only a variation of content...
+So we could trick that feature to create custom/fictive languages to build workarounds for features such as A/B testing!"
+Yeah, but no. As a salesperson, you should always be creative and solution-oriented, but never forget to submit your ideas to the Product Team so they can verify them from a technical perspective.
 TL/DR: it wasn't a good idea ;)

 another example ;)

-Hey Devs, just wanted to say that if I love doing my job every day, it's because I love the product I sell!
+Hey Devs, I just wanted to say that I love doing my job every day because I love the product I sell!

 Secondly, the Time.
-I'd like to give a huge shoutout to all the devs who take the time to explain the product to us salespeople.
+I want to shout out to all the devs who take the time to explain the product to us salespeople.
 Most of us aren't good at reading documentation, watching tutorials, or even looking at Stack Overflow threads.
 We even struggle when filling out the information in the CRM, how do you expect us to do that?!
 (I'm joking, ofc).

-Software Engineers tend to not be the most demonstrative people (but it's nothing compared to my bunny 🐰 👇 , he really doesn't care at all),
+Software Engineers tend not to be the most demonstrative people (but it's nothing compared to my bunny 🐰 👇 , he doesn't care at all),

 But please be aware that every person working in a Sales position has a bit of an ego.
 That's a positive thing!
 Showing gratefulness to your Sales teammates is the greatest compliment they could ever receive.
 It's like the ultimate approval from your Sensei.

-My teammates spend an incalculable amount of time building an awesome product and they rarely get the chance to see how the community actually uses it to solve so many problems.
+My teammates spend an incalculable amount of time building an awesome product, and they rarely get the chance to see how the community uses it to solve so many problems.
 And when you're an awesome person building an awesome product, you should expect awesome outcomes.